< Go to Carabiner

 Cons: Gets hung up when cleaning on steep routes, doesn't hold a lot of knots and slings

-If you are obsessed on weight, get the lighter yet smaller CAMP Nano 23.
+If you are obsessed on weight, get the lighter yet smaller CAMP Nano 22 Carabiner.
 The Nano did not score as high because it is much smaller, harder to handle and not as versatile.
 But it is some grams lighter which the weight-obsessed will notice.

 The Wild Country Astro is just a great size and weight.
 It is not the lightest, but is pretty darn light.
-Unlike the mega light biners like the Metolius FS Mini, this biner is easy to hold both because it is a reasonable size and has a feature I-beam spine that is easy to grip.
+Unlike the mega light biners like the Metolius FS Mini, this biner is easy to hold both because it is a reasonable size and has an I-beam spine that is easy to grip.
 The hooded nose helps to protect the carabiner from getting opened by getting rubbed across the rock.
 It was on of the easiest to clip of all the small and light carabiners.
-It was also one of the smoothest to pull rope through (tied with Black Diamond Oz).

 There were no major dislikes other than the standard two things: